-Just as plants grow best in fertile soil, our natural spiritual consciousness is enhanced the more we keep company with spiritually minded persons.
+Plants grow best in fertile soil, and our natural spiritual consciousness grows when we keep company with spiritually minded persons.
 Krishna consciousness is contagious, and the more time we spend in the company of Krishna conscious people, the more likely we are to "catch" it.

 Conversely, every aspiring spiritualist is advised to minimize their contact with worldly-minded, materialistic people who have no interest in spiritual life.

 Just as a person who desires to improve his tennis will seek out tennis experts and enthusiasts, so a person interested in spiritual life will want like-minded friends.
 But where do we find them?
 And even if we meet students of self-realization and God consciousness, does it mean we will automatically develop loving friendships with them?
 The scripture states, “Seek and you will find; knock and the door will be opened to you.”
 And so it is with spiritual friendships.

 The surest way to find God conscious companions is to join with the topmost pure devotees, saints, and sages.
 Although most of them lived many centuries ago, we can be with them now in their writings, their teachings, and through their living followers.
 Although the pure devotees of a past age are not walking the earth today, we can become kindred spirits with them and benefit in a very personal way in their association.

 According to Vedic knowledge, there are two ways to become intimate with advanced spiritual persons.
 One way is through their direct association, such as cooking with them, walking beside them, sitting and talking with them, and so on.
 This is called, in Sanskrit Sanskrit, vapuh.
 The effect of a friendship with an advanced devotee is described by Bhaktivinoda Thakura in Harinama Chintamani: